-The total OPEB liability, net OPEB liability, and sensitivity information as of June 30, 2020 were based on an actuarial valuation date of June 30, 2019.
-The total OPEB liability was rolled-forward from the valuation date (June 30, 2019) to the plan's fiscal year ending June 30, 2020, using generally accepted actuarial principles.
-These have been no changes in actuarial assumptions since June 30, 2019.
-The plan adopted new actuarial assumptions since June 30, 2019, which were used to determined total OPEB liability as follows:
+The total OPEB liability, net OPEB liability, and sensitivity information as of June 30, 2021 were based on an actuarial valuation date of June 30, 2020.
+The total OPEB liability was rolled-forward from the valuation date (June 30, 2020) to the plan's fiscal year ending June 30, 2021, using generally accepted actuarial principles.
+The plan adopted new actuarial assumptions since June 30, 2020, which were used to determined total OPEB liability as follows: